Chandanbam/mlops-module6/README.md

 - Tracks performance metrics
 - Allows loading specific versions for prediction
 - Maintains a registry of all models
+- Keeps the latest production model in `models/latest/`

 ### Version Information